funnycat/apidocs/source/index.md

 ## Load Money

-Loads money into your bento account
+Loads money into your Bento account

 ### HTTP Request